hspark1212/MOFTransformer/docs/source/getting_started/prepare_data.md

 # Prepare data

-`moftransformer` provides a `prepare_data` function that allows to generate input data of `MOFTransformer` (i.e., atom-wise graph embeddings and energy-grids)
+It provides a `prepare_data` function that allows to generate input data of `MOFTransformer` (i.e., atom-wise graph embeddings and energy-grids)
 The details are explained in the [Data Preparation](https://hspark1212.github.io/MOFTransformer/dataset.html) section.

 In order to run `prepare_data`, you need to install `GRIDAY` to calculate energy-grids from cif files.